Article

 How Does a Hybrid System Work?

 In a hybrid setup, components usually progress along the production line based on a master production schedule—that's the push part of the equation, setting a baseline for productivity and ensuring that raw materials are utilized efficiently.
-TThis phase applies concepts from a push-based supply chain
+This phase applies concepts from a push-based supply chain

 When there's a spike in actual customer demand or a noticeable shift in market trends, the system smoothly transitions into pull mode.
 This switch allows the production to respond directly to customer orders, adapting the production process dynamically to meet specific needs without overproduction—this is where lean manufacturing techniques truly shine.